-Chickens quit laying eggs during molt because their energy and nutrients is put toward growing new feathers.
+During that time hens quit laying eggs because their energy and nutrients is put toward growing new feathers.
 Feathers are 85% protein; therefore, it would be too hard on hens to grow in new feathers while regularly producing eggs.

 Important Practices During Molt

-During molt there are a couple important practices to complete.
+During molt there are a couple important practices chicken keepers can do.
 First, your chickens should have a clean chicken coop.
 Second, your chickens should be fed a high protein feed.